mikrosimage/OpenRenderManagement/OpenDispatcher/README.md

 * DB_ENABLE = True
 * DB_CLEAN_DATA = False

-These will tell Puli to init itself with the database that was previously created, and it will enable the persistence of the jobs.
+These will tell OpenDispatcher to init itself with the database that was previously created, and it will enable the persistence of the jobs.

 If you want to erase the database in order to have a clean start, reset these parameters to the values in the installation section.